Next Page

 1620 Intake Supervisors

-• Reviews reports of intake specialist activity.
+• Reviews intake specialist activity.

-• Consults with intake staff regarding assessments.
+• Consults with intake specialists regarding assessments and work performance.

 • Conducts monthly unit meetings.